Govind0404/pandas/PROBLEM_DESCRIPTION.md

 - Add `DataFrameGroupBy.weighted_mean(weights, *, numeric_only=None)` that returns a `Series` if a single column is selected, or a `DataFrame` for multiple columns.
 - `weights` may be:
   1) A column name (str) in the original object,
-  2) 1D array‑like aligned to the original object index,
+  2) 1D array-like aligned to the original object index,
   3) A Series indexed like the original object (alignment by index required).
 - Length/shape mismatches must raise `ValueError`.
-Non‑numeric data with non‑NA values must raise `TypeError`.
+Non-numeric data with non-NA values must raise `TypeError`.

 Semantics
 - Default NA policy: skip NA in data or weights.
 NA weights are treated as 0 contribution.